-Understanding what’s happening in the brain is the first step to empowering students with tools to respond to their experiences.
+Understanding what’s happening in the brain is the first step to empowering students with tools to respond and function optimally.

 To start, let’s look at the brain.

 Limbic System = How we FEEL about the world

 The limbic system is located at the center of our brain and includes a famous structure known as the amygdala.
 Its function is to determine emotional responses by classifying sensory input as either pleasure or threat.
 Detected threats will initiate an immediate reaction: fight, flight or freeze.
 What’s important to note is that the amygdala does not discriminate between real and perceived threats.
 In modern life, this means that the amygdala can often trigger false alarms from perceived threats and give rise to potentially problematic behavior.
 For example, a student may perceive a neutral glance from another student as a threat, leading to feelings of anger and ultimately a fight response.
 Or a student may perceive a test as a threat, leading to feelings of agitation or frustration and ultimately the inability to perform on today’s test

 Prefrontal Cortex = How we THINK about the world

 The cerebral cortex is the outermost layer surrounding the brain: the wrinkly layer that you see.
 It’s responsible for how we think about the world and solving problems.
 The cerebral cortex includes the prefrontal cortex, which gives rise to executive functions.
 Executive functions can be thought of as the mental skills we have to help us get things done or manage ourselves to achieve a goal.
 In other words, it’s self-regulation.
 The prefrontal cortex allows us to make well-balanced choices, problem-solve and learn optimally.
 When we provide ourselves time and space to consciously process our sensory input, we allow the prefrontal cortex to regulate the amygdala’s knee-jerk reactions and choose the best response instead.